-Both Estonian and German student groups have been working together on different project units since September 2016.
+Both Estonian and German student groups collaborated on different project units from September 2016 to June 2018

 - 21.September 2016: first Skype-session: Both groups had the chance to get to know each other via Skype.
 They talked about the project unit “intercultural studies“ and agreed on topics they would like to deal with.

-- December 2016 to present date: An Estonian student group prepared, programmed and designed a project webpage.
+- December 2016 to June 2018: An Estonian student group prepared, programmed and designed a project webpage.
 Both German and Estonian students wrote texts about their schools, home towns, home countries and courses which were published on the project webpage.

 - August - December 2016: One German group dealt with the topic “Meetings “: They prepared the kick-off meeting for the project unit “Computer Crime“ including an invitation and agenda which was sent to Estonia prior to the first meeting.
 Two German students were responsible for chairing the face-to-face kick-off meeting on the project unit in Germany.
 Moreover, some German students drew up a questionnaire regarding the features the computer-based training should have.